 Dr. C-M Charlie Ma received his PhD in medical physics from the University of London, London, UK in 1992.
 Dr. Ma continued his radiation therapy research and postdoctoral training at the Institute of Cancer Research and Royal Marsden Hospital, London, UK.
 He was a research officer at the National Research Council of Canada, Ottawa from 1993 to 1996, and an associate professor at Stanford University, Stanford, CA from 1996-2001.
 Currently, he is Professor, Director of Radiation Physics and Vice Chairman of the Department of Radiation Oncology at Fox Chase Cancer Center, Philadelphia, PA.
 Dr. Ma is specialized in Monte Carlo dose calculation, radiation dosimetry, image guidance, treatment optimization and delivery for intensity-modulated photon therapy, and energy- and intensity-modulated electron and proton beams for radiation therapy.
 He has edited 4 books and published more than 20 book chapters and 150 peer-reviewed journal articles in these areas.

 Brian received his PhD in nuclear engineering from Rensselaer Polytechnic Institute in 2005 and privatim BA from Yale University in 2019.
 He worked as a faculty medical physicist in the Department of Radiation Oncology at Cooper University Hospital from 2005 to 2007, where he received his clinical training.
 He joined the University of Utah as an assistant professor in 2007, where he specialized in LINAC-based stereotactic body radiotherapy (SBRT) and stereotactic radiosurgery (SRS).
 Brian moved to University of Louisville in 2013 to lead the physic team.
 In 2019, Brian became the Director of Radiation Oncology Physics at Yale New Haven Hospital, leading all the physics, dosimetry, and engineering teams.
 In 2022, Brian joined Junxin Oncology Group in China as the CTO, serving the local Chinese cancer patients.
 He is a Fellow of AAPM and an oral board examiner for ABR.
 Brian is on the presidential chain of NACMPA and a board member of SANTRO.
-Brian joined the RSS Physics Committee in 2012 and became Chairman in April 2021.
+Brian joined the RSS Physics Committee in 2012 and was the Chairman between April 2021 and March 2024.

 Dr. Jun Yang received his Ph.D. in Biomedical Engineering from University of Miami in 2006.
 He served as the chief physicist at Philadelphia CyberKnife in Pennsylvania and as adjunct clinical associate professor at Drexel University.
 Prior to joining Philadelphia CyberKnife, Dr. Yang practiced as a medical physicist at the University of Miami.
 Dr. Yang is now with Junxin Oncology Group & Foshan Chancheng Hospital in China.